Lingyin-Luo/Lingyin-Luo/README.md

 - 🔭 I’m interested in logic, functional programming, theorem proving and software verification.
 - 🌱 I’m currently a bachelor student majored in computer science.
 - 📫 How to reach me: Luo.Lingyin@campus.lmu.de
--  ⚡ Fun fact: 70 days in skiing and sailing sport from last year 🎿🌬.
+-  ⚡ I am active in sport, especially skiing and sailing.
+You will find me in the ski resorts in Austria.